microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 sudo ./tpm_device_provision
 ```

 >**Note**:  This command will fail on a device that does not have a hardware or software TPM installed.
-In order to utilize a hardware-based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
+In order to utilize a hardware based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
 The Azure ARM template provisions an Ubuntu image that does not have a hardware TPM enabled nor does it have a software TPM installed.

 ![This shows what happens with the device does not have a hardware or software TPM.](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image003.png "Failed TPM command")